EduardGomezEscandell/pathtracing/README.md

 ### Pathtracing
 C++ implementation of a pathtracing algorithm.
-Currently the project is in early stage.
+Currently the project is in its early stages.
-The goal of this project is for it to be in my portfolio.
-It demonstates my ability to prgram in C++ with CMake, and to test it with Doctest and github's CI tools.
+The goal of this project is to play around with various technologies I am interested in.
+Particularly using C++ with CMake, and to test it with Doctest and github's CI tools.

 ## Status
 The general structure of the program works, but there are some critical enchancements to make: